Infineon/mtb-example-wifi-mcuboot-rollback/README.md

     ![](images/ota-and-boot-to-user-app.png)

    Once all chunks are received and written to the secondary slot, the factory app will reset the device.
 On reset, the bootloader will verify the new image in the secondary slot, copy it to the primary slot, and boot the newly downloaded Blinky app.

-To confirm the swap of the upgrade image from the secondary slot into the primary slot and make it the primary image, enter Y in the UART terminal.
-To revert to the original image, enter N. Confirm that the user LED toggles at the 250-millisecond interval.
-On every reset, the *bootloader* app will start the user application in the primary slot, as long as it is valid.
+- To confirm the swap of the upgrade image from the secondary slot into the primary slot and make it the primary image, enter `Y` in the UART terminal.

+- To revert to the original image, enter `N`.

+Confirm that the user LED toggles at the 250-millisecond interval.
+On every reset, the *bootloader* app will start the user application in the primary slot as long as it is valid.

 ## Developer notes